wkumari/draft-kumari-ipv6-loopback/draft-kumari-ipv6-loopback.md

 The "loopback" function is defined such that an outbound packet whose destination address triggers this loopback function should loop the packet back to the packet ingress queue for processing by the same host.
-No packet that is addresses to a loopback address should ever to passed to any physical network.
+No packet that is addressed to a loopback address should ever be passed to any physical network.

 {{RFC1884}}, the original IPv6 Addressing Architecture document, allocates a single local loopback address, ::1.
-This single address allocation has been preserved in all subsequent revision to the IPv6 addressing specification ({{RFC2373}}, {{RFC3513}}, {{RFC4291}})
+This single address allocation has been preserved in all subsequent revisions to the IPv6 addressing specification ({{RFC2373}}, {{RFC3513}}, {{RFC4291}})

 Loopback addresses enable localhost communication, network diagnostics, and